eickler/charts/README.md

-# charts: Packaged Helm charts
+# My packaged Helm charts

 This is a [GitHub Pages repository](https://eickler.github.io/charts/) with packaged Helm charts from my projects.
 For instructions, see the corresponding projects.